-As of Friday July 16th 2021, new rules have been introduced for entertainment venues throughout Greece.
+In July 2021, new rules were introduced for entertainment venues throughout Greece.
 These include restaurants, cafes, bars, nightclubs, theatres, stadiums etc. Here’s all you need to know if you are in Greece in Summer 2021.

 If you’re visiting Greece, and only intend to eat outdoors at tavernas, drink outdoors at cafes or all-day bars, and go to the beach, you’ve got nothing to think about.
 Life goes on as normal!